Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

 Tools and templates for data analytics
 ===============================================

 The Microsoft 365 Freelance Toolkit provides a custom Power BI connector to enhance core functionality for a freelance environment.
+This connector is designed for enterprise customers who also have an agreement with <a href="https://www.upwork.com/enterprise/">Upwork</a>.
+If you don't have an agreement with Upwork, Power BI offers [connector extensibility](https://github.com/Microsoft/DataConnectors) for other data sources as well.

 ![A spending report in PowerBI](media/M365_Freelance_visibility_freelancerreport.png)

 It includes sample visualizations to help enterprises identify the groups within your organization, and the talent categories, where your freelance program is most impactful, as well as a connector to pull data from disparate sources into dashboards.

 **[Download the connector.](https://placeholderfordownloadURL)** The freelance program Power BI connector is available as a free download through GitHub.

 Customize your freelance program Power BI dashboard
 ---------------------------------------------------